-Anyone whose photographic prints have been damaged by flood waters, fire or general destruction caused by hurricane Sandy.
+Anyone whose photographic prints have been directly damaged by flood waters, fire or general destruction caused by hurricane Sandy.

 Sandy-afflicted folks and DAMAGED images only, please.
 No opportunistic Pinnochios!